-Unit 1: Food Industry:
+Unit 1: Food Industry

-- Plant and machinery for different types of Food Industries and processing Units of 1.Cereals, 2.Pulses and legumes, 3.For oilseeds, 4.Sugars and sugar products, 5.Vegetables and Fruits, 6.Milk and Milk products, 7.Eggs, poultry and meat products, 8.Fish and Sea foods, 9.Beverages, 10.
-Spices and condiments, etc., - Management Strategies In food Industryat different Stages and for different components like, power supply electricity water, procurement of raw material Storage product production preservation packaging materials Management of Hygiene and sanitation and personnel management.
+- Plant and machinery for different types of Food Industries and processing Units of Cereals, 2.
+Pulses and legumes, 3.
+For oilseeds, 4.
+Sugars and sugar products, 5. - Vegetables and Fruits,6.
+Milk and Milk products,7.
+Eggs, poultry and meat products,8.
+Fish and Sea foods, 9.Beverages, 10.
+Spices and condiments, etc., - Management Systems In Food Industry at different Stages and for different components like, power supply electricity water, procurement of raw material Storage product production preservation.